UCLComputerScience/COMP0016_2020_21_Team32/README.md

 ﻿# HoloRepository Portable 2021
-The HoloRepository Portable 2021 is a portable, Windows-based 3D medical-model viewer application built in Unity.
+The HoloRepository Portable 2021 is a portable, Windows-based 3D medical model viewer application built in Unity.
 It aims to provide a convenient way for clinicians and educators to view, manipulate and store information about 3D models.

 # Running the application as a user